Hurt (Nine Inch Nails song): Other versions

 The song has been used in the 140-second advertisement "This is Why" created for the SickKids Foundation by Cossette in 2019 as part of the "SickKids Vs." campaign to support fundraising for The Hospital for Sick Children in Toronto.

 In 2019 Mumford & Sons performed a cover version as a ballad in their show at Quicken Loans Arena in Cleveland, Ohio, Trent Reznor's origin city.

+In 2025, Between the Buried and Me covered the song for the Magnetic Eye Records compilation album The Downward Spiral (Redux).